What Is Eating Disorder Therapy

 Healing Relationships & Family Dynamics

-Therapy often involves family or loved ones to strengthen the support system.
+Therapy often involves family or loved ones to strengthen the support system at home.
+These sessions help improve communication, set healthy boundaries, and repair relationships strained by the disorder.

 Preventing Relapse